 Understanding the Massachusetts Law

 Massachusetts firearm laws are considered among the most stringent in the nation.
 Therefore, it is of utmost importance to understand the legal implications concerning AR15 builds.
-As per Massachusetts laws, there are two ways you can build an AR15.
-The route you choose will considerably influence the design, aesthetics, and functionality of your finished product.
+As per Massachusetts laws, there are three primary routes you can choose to legally build an AR15.
+The option you choose will considerably influence the design, aesthetics, and functionality of your finished product.

 Having Trouble understanding the legality of MA Assault Weapon Laws?
 Try our quick assessment to help determine whether your build is compliant!